Helmi/CCNotify/README.md

 Restart Claude Code to enable notifications.

+**Troubleshooting:** Use `uvx ccnotify install --force` to completely reinstall if you encounter issues.

 ## Support the work

 If you want to support the project or me in Person, feel free to become a Github Sponsor.